Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-advanced-parser.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.79-blue.svg)](../../../../release-notes/4.79.md)

 !!! note
-	By using the Advanced Parser in Cognigy.AI, you are accepting the [Cognigy.AI Additional Data Privacy Terms](https://www.cognigy.com/additional-privacy-terms).
+	By using this feature, you are accepting the [Cognigy.AI Additional Data Privacy Terms](https://www.cognigy.com/additional-privacy-terms).

 _Text Extraction with the Advanced Parser_ is a Cognigy.AI solution that is used to create semantic chunks, resulting in more accurate answers compared to the default fixed-length chunking.